APSL/redux-i18n/README.md

 }
 ```

-If you use combined languages as *es-ES*, *en-GB*, and you don't have those translations, you have something like that:
+If you work with combined languages like *es-ES*, *en-GB*, and you don't have those translations in your object...

 ```javascript
 export const translations = {